bigmantobs/DAT250-STE1/dat250-expass3.md

 [Screenshot evidence of bulkWrite](https://i.imgur.com/6wNAAjv.png)

-Further screenshot evidence can be found [here](https://imgur.com/a/Cbk5VHm) (*Includes the resulting screenshots from the delete operation*)
+Further screenshot evidence can be found [here](https://imgur.com/a/Cbk5VHm) (*Please note: the order in which these were uploaded is somewhat messy*)

 ## Experiment 2: Aggregation